Click on any class for more information.

 This course introduces students to Natural Behavioral Techniques, that focuses on thoughts and feelings within the mind, and uses natural wellness modalities to balance the psyche.
 These techniques will help establish what the source of the problems are that may be causing life’s struggles within a person's system.
 Depression, anxiety, fears, and other emotional issues will be address.
 When the root of the problem is identified, the student will learn how problems can be transmuted with positive modalities.
 Through, lectures, demonstrations, and guided practice, students will learn how to identify negative obstacles, and be able to work through these issues to achieve a more positive life.
 The skills learned in Natural Behavioral Techniques facilitates the student to generate better mental/emotional wellness for their clients as well as themselves.

+Neuromuscular Therapy is a precise examination of the body’s soft tissues with an emphasis on thorough treatment until results are achieved.
 In this course, we assess injuries and determine effective treatments.
 We outline the normal mechanics and relationships of the structures for a baseline.
-The assessment process takes us through exploring the relationship of various clinical conditions to musculoskeletal pain symptoms Treatment involves performing techniques of mobilization, soft-tissue mobilization, friction massage, and myofascial release.
-Students design and develop comprehensive clinical programs relative to the specific body area under study.
+The assessment process takes us through exploring the relationship of various clinical conditions to musculoskeletal pain symptoms.
+Treatment involves performing techniques of mobilization, soft-tissue mobilization, friction massage, and myofascial release.

 On Site Therapy for Career Development